kubewharf/kubeadmiral/docs/quickstart.md

 🎉 The KubeAdmiral control plane and member clusters are now ready to be used.

+To learn how to join a new cluster to an existing KubeAdmiral control plane, please refer to [this guide](./cluster-joining.md).

 ## Managing Kubernetes resources

 The most common usage of KubeAdmiral is to manage Kubernetes resources across multiple clusters using a single unified API.